SepulchralVerdigris/path2victory/Base Game.md

 ### Narrow spaces and tight gaps

-A creature can cross a space narrower than their own space.
-If it has a sheer drop on one or both sides, they must make an Acrobatics check (Power 15) once per action.
-If they fail, they lose their movement.
-If they critically fail, they fall.
-While on a narrow space, a creature is off-guard.
-Each time a creature is hit by an attack or fails a save, they must make an Acrobatics check (use the attacker’s Power) or fall.
+A creature can cross a space narrower than their own space if it has a void on one or both sides.
+Narrow spaces count as uneven terrain, but if a creature falls prone on a narrow space, they roll 1d6.
+On a 1 to 3, they fall into the void.

 A creature can squeeze through a space half its base width or wider, but treats every square as difficult terrain.

 # Terrain

 Pieces of terrain represent anything from forests, cliffs, giant skeletons, castle ruins or fields of poisonous mushrooms to rooms in a building or dungeon.
-Each square in a piece of terrain is either open ground (a flat space with no special features) or has one or more terrain traits, like “concealing” for a cloud of smoke or “encumbering” for sticky spiderwebs.
+Each square in a piece of terrain is either open ground (a flat space with no special features) or has one or more terrain traits, like a “concealing” cloud of smoke or “encumbering” sticky spiderwebs.

 A terrain piece can all have the same terrain trait (every square in the piece is filled with mushrooms, making it difficult terrain, for example) or different squares in the piece can have different traits (a ruin might have stone walls with the solid trait; piles of rubble with the difficult trait; and a flagstone floor which is open ground).

 A square can have one or more traits attached.
 For example, vegetation is obstructing difficult terrain.
-The cobwebs of giant spiders are encumbering difficult terrain.
-Fog or mist is concealing.
-Pitch darkness is opaque.
-Walls are solid terrain.

 As well as filling squares, terrain can run along the border between squares.
 For example, a fence (difficult, obstructing) may run between two squares.
 Creatures can stand in the squares on either side of the fence.

 ## Terrain traits

-* ☁ **Concealing:** Grants concealment to creatures within it.
+☁ **Concealing:** Grants concealment to creatures within it.
 A creature ignores the square(s) of concealing terrain it is standing on when determining concealment (whether as the attacker or defender).

-* 〜 **Deep water:** Deep water can be traversed using movement, but at half speed.
+〜 **Deep water:** Deep water can be traversed using movement, but at half speed.
 While swimming, a creature is off-guard.
 Shallow water is just a variety of difficult terrain.

-* △ **Difficult:** It costs one extra square to enter each square of difficult terrain, or to cross difficult terrain between squares.
+△ **Difficult:** It costs one extra square to enter each square of difficult terrain, or to cross difficult terrain between squares.

-* ▭ **Door:** An adjacent creature can open or close a door by Interacting.
+▭ **Door:** An adjacent creature can open or close a door by Interacting.
 While closed, doors are solid terrain.

-* ➲ **Directional:** The terrain pushes creatures in a particular direction.
+➲ **Directional:** The terrain pushes creatures in a particular direction.
 Moving in any other direction is difficult terrain.
 At the end of each round, all creatures on the directional terrain are moved 2 squares in the set direction.

-* 🕸 **Encumbering:** If a creature enters encumbering terrain or ends their turn on it, they are encumbered.
+🕸 **Encumbering:** If a creature enters encumbering terrain or ends their turn on it, they are encumbered.

-* ☠ **Hazardous:** When a creature enters a hazard, they take 5 damage.
+☠ **Hazardous:** When a creature enters a hazard, they take 5 damage.
 At the end of a creature’s turn, they take 5 damage if they are on a hazard.
 Damage type depends on the hazard (piercing for a pit of spikes, fire for a fire pit, acid for a pool of acid, etc).

-* ♣ **Obstructing:** Grants cover.
+♣ **Obstructing:** Grants cover.
 A creature ignores the square(s) of obstructing terrain it is standing on when determining cover (whether as the attacker or defender).

-* ▦ **Opaque:** Blocks line of sight.
+▦ **Opaque:** Blocks line of sight.
 A creature ignores the square(s) of opaque terrain it is standing on when determining line of sight (whether as the attacker or defender).

-* ■ **Solid:** Solid terrain blocks movement, line of sight and areas of effect.
+■ **Solid:** Solid terrain blocks movement, line of sight and areas of effect.

-* ⨂ **Teleportation circle:** All Teleportation Circles are adjacent to all other Teleportation Circles on the map.
+⨂ **Teleportation circle:** All Teleportation Circles are adjacent to all other Teleportation Circles on the map.

+**/ Uneven:** A creature entering uneven ground or beginning a movement while on uneven ground must make an Acrobatics check (Power 15).
+If they fail, they lose their movement.
+If they critically fail, they fall prone.
+While on uneven ground, a creature is off-guard.
+Each time a creature is hit by an attack or fails a save, they must make an Acrobatics check (use the attacker’s Power) or fall prone.

 ## Terrain types